lsst/dp0-1_lsst_io/dp0-delegate-resources/index.rst

 All delegates should please attend one of these identical sessions.
 One of them will be recorded and made available.

 | **Contents of the Kick-Off Info Sessions:**
-| - set expectations regarding the DC2 data set and the RSP's tools
+| - set delegate expectations regarding the DC2 data set and the RSP's tools
 | - alert delegates to potential hazards with the shared-risk RSP in development
-| - instructions for obtaining and managing accounts in the RSP and Community Forum
+| - present instructions for managing accounts in the RSP and Community Forum
-| - expectations and guidelines for participating in DP0
+| - provide expectations and guidelines for participating in DP0
-| - explanation of the delegate assemblies and motivation for attending
+| - explain the delegate assemblies and motivate attendance
-| - an overview of all the resources available to delegates, and how to get support
+| - give an overview of the resources available to delegates
+| - review how delegates report issues and get support
 | - time for question and answer

 | **Dates and Times:** (all times are US Pacific Daylight Time)